Unit record equipment

-Starting at the end of the nineteenth century, well before the advent of electronic computers, data processing was performed using electromechanical machines collectively referred to as unit record equipment, electric accounting machines (EAM) or tabulating machines.

-Unit record machines came to be as ubiquitous in industry and government in the first two-thirds of the twentieth century as computers became in the last third.
+Unit record equipment, electric accounting machines (EAM), or tab equipment were electromechanical machines used for performing data processing.
+Used well before the advent of electronic computers, unit record machines came to be as ubiquitous in industry and government in the first two-thirds of the twentieth century as computers became in the last third.
 They allowed large volume, sophisticated data-processing tasks to be accomplished before electronic computers were invented and while they were still in their infancy.
 This data processing was accomplished by processing punched cards through various unit record machines in a carefully choreographed progression.
 This progression, or flow, from machine to machine was often planned and documented with detailed flowcharts that used standardized symbols for documents and the various machine functions.
 All but the earliest machines had high-speed mechanical feeders to process cards at rates from around 100 to 2,000 per minute, sensing punched holes with mechanical, electrical, or, later, optical sensors.
+The corporate department responsible for operating this equipment was commonly known as the tab room, or tab department.
+Typically keypunches and verifiers were located elsewhere.
 The operation of many machines was directed by the use of a removable plugboard, control panel, or connection box.
 Initially all machines were manual or electromechanical.
 The first use of an electronic component was in 1937 when a photocell was used in a Social Security bill-feed machine.
 Electronic components were used on other machines beginning in the late 1940s.

 The term unit record equipment also refers to peripheral equipment attached to computers that reads or writes unit records, e.g., card readers, card punches, printers, MICR readers.

-IBM was the largest supplier of unit record equipment and this article largely reflects IBM practice and terminology.
+IBM was the largest supplier of unit record equipment, and this article largely reflects IBM practice and terminology.